openconfig/featureprofiles/feature/bgp/gracefulrestart/otg_tests/bgp_graceful_restart_test/README.md

 *   Forwarded between ATE port-1 and ATE port-2 for the duration of the specified stale routes time.
 Stop traffic sometime after the holdtime expires but before the stale-routes-timer expires and confirm that there was zero packet loss.
 *   Once the stale-routes-timer expires, start traffic again and confirm that there is 100% packet loss.
 Stop traffic.
 *   Remove the ACL on DUT:Port1 and allow BGP to be reestablished.
 Start traffic again between ATE port1 and ATE port2.
 This time ensure that there is zero packet loss.
 Stop traffic again.
-*   Repeat the same process above for the IBGP peering between DUT:Port2 and the ATE:Port2
+*   Repeat the same process above for the EBGP peering between DUT:Port1 and the ATE:Port1

 **RT-1.4.7: TODO (Send Soft Notification) Test support for RFC8538 compliance by sending a BGP Notification message to the peer**

 The origial RFC4724 had no coverage for Graceful restart process post send/receive of a Soft BGP notification message.
 Hence, even though the peers supported Graceful restart, they were expected to flush their FIB for the peering when a BGP Notification is received on the session.
 However with RFC8538, supporting peers should maintain their FIB even when they receive a Soft Notification.
 Folowing process to test,
 *   Advertise prefixes between the ATE ports, through the DUT.
 *   Trigger BGP soft Notification to/from DUT Port1 towards ATE port1.
 Please use the `gNOI.ClearBGPNeighborRequest_Soft` message as per [gNOI_proto](https://github.com/openconfig/gnoi/blob/main/bgp/bgp.proto#L41).
-Once the Notification is received and the TCP connection is reset, configure ATE Port1 to not send/accept any more TCP conenctions from the DUT:Port1 until the stale-routes-timer on the DUT expires.
+Once the Notification is received and the TCP connection is reset, configure ATE Port1 to not send/accept any more TCP connections from the DUT:Port1 until the stale-routes-timer on the DUT expires.
-     *   Start traffic from ATE Port1 towards ATE Port2 and stop the same right before the stale-routes-timer expires.
+     *   Start traffic from ATE Port2 towards ATE Port1 and stop it right before the stale-routes-timer expires.
 Confirm there is zero packet loss.
      *   Once the stale-routes-timer expires, restart traffic.
 Expectations are that there is 100% packet loss.
 Stop traffic
 *   Revert ATE configurtion blocking TCP connection from DUT over TCP-Port:179 so the EBGP peering between ATE:Port1 <> DUT:port1 is reestablished.
 Restart traffic and confirm that there is zero packet loss.
 *   Restart the above procedure for the IBGP peering between DUT port-2 and ATE port-2

 **RT-1.4.8: TODO (Receive Soft Notification) Test support for RFC8538 compliance by receiving a BGP Notification message from the peer**
 *   Advertise prefixes between the ATE ports, through the DUT.
 *   Trigger BGP soft Notification from ATE port1.
 Please use the `gNOI.ClearBGPNeighborRequest_Soft` message as per [gNOI_proto](https://github.com/openconfig/gnoi/blob/main/bgp/bgp.proto#L41).
-Once the Notification is sent and the TCP connection is reset, configure ATE Port1 to not start/accept any more TCP conenctions from the DUT:Port1 until the stale-routes-timer on the DUT expires.
+Once the Notification is sent and the TCP connection is reset, configure ATE Port1 to not start/accept any more TCP connections from the DUT:Port1 until the stale-routes-timer on the DUT expires.
-     *   Start traffic from ATE Port1 towards ATE Port2 and stop the same right before the stale-routes-timer expires.
+     *   Start traffic from ATE Port2 towards ATE Port1 and stop the same right before the stale-routes-timer expires.
 Confirm there is zero packet loss.
      *   Once the stale-routes-timer expires, restart traffic.
 Expectations are that there is 100% packet loss.
 Stop traffic.
 *   Revert ATE configurtion blocking TCP connection to/from DUT over TCP-Port:179 so the EBGP peering between ATE:Port1 <> DUT:port1 is reestablished.
 Restart traffic and confirm that there is zero packet loss.
 *   Restart the above procedure for the IBGP peering between DUT port-2 and ATE port-2